 The mangroves' incredible root system provides an essential spawning ground and nursery to young fish marine life, critical to ocean health; but perhaps even more importantly the whole mangrove ecosystem is the most carbon-absorbent natural system on the planet.

 This is what our One Brush = One Tree mission is all about.
-Planting new trees to help fight climate change, environmental degradation, and to alleviate poverty.
+Planting new trees to help fight climate change, environmental degradation, and poverty.

 Indonesia's deforestation and environmental problems

 When we think of Indonesia, we tend to think of a tropical paradise: coconuts on white sandy beaches, lush forests, clear blue ocean, perfect surf waves, and world class diving.
 While this can still be true - Indonesia is one of my favourite places in the world, with some of the most beautiful sights I've ever seen - there's a darker side to the country too.